duckietown/book-course-intro-to-drones/src/intro.md

 your robot isn't going anywhere.

-This textbook contains assignments, projects, and technical material related to the Duckiedrone, a small autonomous Raspberry Duckiedrone.
+This textbook contains assignments, projects, and technical material related to the Duckiedrone, a small autonomous Raspberry Pi drone.
 After taking this course, students will be able to:

 * Explain the space of designs for robotic communications, safety,